MyraReeves/UW_JS-320_Front-End_Application_Development_With_Javascript/Assignment5/ProjectProposal.md

 ## Podcast page

-When asked what sort of content they would most want on a fansite for a tv show, a friend answered that she would enjoy learning more behind-the-scenes insights from the writers and cast.
+When asked what sort of content she would most want on a fansite for a tv show (in general), a friend answered that she would enjoy learning more behind-the-scenes insights from the writers and cast.
 Thankfully, the ["Fathoms Deep" podcast](https://commonroomradio.com/podcasts/fathoms-deep/) did just that for this show by interviewing the producers, writers, cast, and others!
 Since [Elfsight](https://elfsight.com/) offers a free widget that can easily embed a podcast player onto a website, I will use that to provide access to listen to the "Fathoms Deep" podcast on this page.

+### Wireframe:

 ![Wireframe of Podcast page](./images/Podcast.jpg)

+## Learning page

+When asked what sort of content he would most want on a fansite for "Black Sails" (in specific), a different friend answered that he would enjoy learning more about the historical figures who were portrayed in the show.